bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 Some configuration is required to make Bugzilla work with Apache and mod_perl.

+.. note:: It is not known whether anyone has even tried mod_perl on Mac OS X.

 #.
 Edit the Apache configuration file (see above).